Bob And Brad Q2 Mini Massage Gun Review

 User Review

-Below is our own video published on our YouTube Channel (feel free to subscribe :).
+Below is our own video, which was published on our YouTube channel (feel free to subscribe :).

-In the video, we cover the unboxing, provide an overview of the Bob and Brad Q2 mini massage gun, showcase the attachments, demonstrate its operation on each gear, conduct stall force tests, and explain how to charge it.
+In the video, we cover the unboxing, provide an overview of the Bob and Brad Q2 mini massage gun, showcase the massage gun attachments, demonstrate its operation at each speed, conduct stall force tests, understand the meaning of a quiet massage, and explain how to charge it.

-Our aim with this video is to provide you with a clearer understanding of the Q2 before diving into more details.
+This video aims to provide you with a clearer understanding of the Q2 mini massager Amazon before diving into more details.
 Take a look!

-As you’ve seen in the video, we found a case with our device, and it is the norm with all Bob and Brad devices (but not so for other manufacturers, oh no).
+As you’ve seen in the video, we found a case with our muscle massager, and it is the norm with any Bob and Brad massage gun (but not so for other manufacturers, oh no).

 It’s a nice compact 7 x 7-inch case.
-It’s made of some tough material, and you can expect it to go the distance.
-The case has a carrying strap.
+It’s made of some semi-rigid material, and you can expect it to go the distance.
+The case has a convenient carrying strap.

-Apart from the case and the device itself, there are attachments, which we will talk about in a few.
+Apart from the case and the massager machine, there are massage gun head attachments, which we will talk about soon.
 There is also a USB-C charging cable, a spare gasket for the attachments, and a user manual with specifications and how-to-use instructions.

 What about the device itself?

-It’s a tiny device, as you’d expect a mini massage gun to be.
-Unlike many other small guns we’ve tested, this one stands out with its design.
-While it’s not entirely a new concept, the rounded edges it boasts are a distinctive feature we haven’t seen on many devices.
+It’s a very small massage gun, as you’d expect a mini massage gun to be.
+Unlike many other small massage guns we’ve tested, this one stands out with its design.
+While it’s not entirely a new concept, the rounded edges it boasts are a distinctive feature we haven’t seen on many percussion massager guns.

-The handle is vertical but really short.
+The handle is vertical but short.
 We’d say it fits perfectly in your palm.

 If you see the device in a photo, you’d think it’s a toy.
-But it’s not – it feels decent once you lay your hands on it.
-The materials used are quality as well.
-Bob and Brad chose a glossy plastic finish.
+But it’s not—it feels decent once you touch it.
+The materials used are also quality.
+Bob and Brad massage gun brand chose a glossy plastic finish on this one.

 But it’s not just plastic.
 There is rubber where you need it to be.
 There are no visible screws.
 It’s a seamless design.

-The weight (1 lbs) of it tells you straight away that you are looking at a serious device – not a toy as it appears in the pictures.
+The weight (1 lb) tells you straight away that you are looking at a serious device—not a toy as it appears in the pictures.
 There are air vents at the top and a charging port at the bottom.

 Even though we said it weighs quite a bit, it’s probably just enough not to feel like a toy.

 It weighs just 1 pound with the flat attachment mounted.
 The plastic material used actually makes it lightweight.
-A metallic casing, as seen in many other guns, tends to add to the overall weight.
+As seen in many other guns, a metallic casing tends to add to the overall weight.
 This one is better to hold, plus it has rubber to prevent slipping when your hands get sweaty.

 What about its size?

-It’s small and compact.
-That makes it highly compatible.
-If we had to compare it against other minis like the Hypervolt Go 2, this one is miles tinier.
+It’s small and compact, which makes it highly compatible.
+Compared to other mini massage guns like the Theragun mini or a Hypervolt Go 2, this one is miles tinier.

-It measures 5.7 x 3.3 x 1.8 inches.
-This is the same size as Ekrin Bantam, which we’d say is its main rival.
-At least as far as the overall size goes.
+It measures 5.7 x 3.3 x 1.8 inches, which is the same size as an Ekrin Bantam (mini), which we’d say is its main rival, at least as far as overall size goes.

 The ergonomics aren’t that bad, but we’ve seen better from competitors.
-The handle isn’t tilted as Ekrin Bantam.
-This means the Bantam generally holds better.
+The handle isn’t tilted like the Ekrin Bantam, which means the Bantam generally holds better.

-It’s still tough to comfortably massage your back with a mini massage gun, but Ekrin’s tilted handle has more reach than what the Q2 has.
+It’s still difficult to massage your back comfortably with a mini massage gun, but Ekrin Bantam’s tilted handle has more reach than the Q2 mini massage gun.
 The part of the handle under the motor is short and may not offer enough room for massaging hard-to-reach areas.

 Bob And Brad Q2 And Ekrin Bantam Mini Massage Guns

-Q2 and Bantam are two tiny massagers.
+The Q2 and Bantam are two small massage guns.
 Similar, yet different.
 More on that below.

 There is just one button on the back of the handle.
 It’s smack in the middle of it; you won’t miss it.
 But it’s probably not the most convenient of locations to have the only button.

-However, it’s an inlet button which is good news; it’s less prone to accidental pressing.
+However, it’s an inlet button, which is good news because it’s less prone to accidental pressing.
 Ekrin Bantam’s button is located underneath the handle.
 We occasionally press it by mistake when using the device.
+The same has happened with the Theragun Mini and its side button.

 The button activates and deactivates the device when you press it for at least 2 seconds.
 Once activated, you can tap the button to change speeds.

-There are 5 LEDs bleow the button to indicate the speed settings.
-Just below them there is also a lightning icon that indicates the battery charge level.
+Below the button, there are 5 LEDs to indicate the speed settings.
+Just below them, there is also a lightning icon to indicate the battery charge level.

 There are 5 attachments included with this device.